- Allow users to immediately identify the nature of each page’s content in tabs, favorites, windows, browser histories, and screen readers.

 - Improve the pages’ SEO and their presentation in search engine results.

-- To improve the accessibility of content for people with disabilities.
+- Improve the accessibility of content for people with disabilities.

 Write the content of the